 Can you explain, on a very simple level, how AlphaFold works?

 It’s a pretty complicated thing.
 And we don’t know a lot of things for sure.
 It’s clear that AlphaFold 2 is learning something implicit about the structure of chemistry and physics.
 It sort of knows what things might be plausible.
 It’s learned that through seeing real protein structures, the ones that we know of.
-But also, one of the innovations we had was to do something called self-distillation, which is: get an early version of AlphaFold 2 to predict lots of structures—but also to predict the confidence level in those predictions.
+But one of the innovations we had was to do something called self-distillation, which is to get an early version of AlphaFold 2 to predict lots of structures—and to predict the confidence level in those predictions.

-One of the things we built in was this understanding of chemical bond angles and also evolutionary history using a process called multisequence alignment.
+One of the things we built in was this understanding of chemical bond angles, as well as evolutionary history, using a process called multisequence alignment.
 These bring in some constraints, which help to narrow the search space of possible protein structures.
-The search space is too huge to do by brute force.
-But obviously, real-world physics solves this somehow because proteins fold up in nanoseconds or milliseconds.
+The search space is too huge to solve it by brute force.
+But obviously real-world physics solves this somehow because proteins fold up in nanoseconds or milliseconds.
 Effectively, we’re trying to reverse engineer that process by learning from the output examples.
 I think AlphaFold has captured something quite deep about the physics and the chemistry of molecules.

 What are some of AlphaFold’s most exciting applications?

-But there’s also lots of really cool fundamental research being done with it.
-There was a whole special issue in Science on the nuclear pore complex.
-They solved the structure of one of the biggest proteins in the body.
-And I think three groups solved it at the same time from the cryo-EM [cryogenic electron microscopy] data—but they all needed AlphaFold predictions to augment the cryo-EM lower-resolution data in some places.
-So a combination of experimental structural data with AlphaFold turns out to be a real boon to structural biologists, which we weren’t necessarily predicting.
+There’s also lots of very cool fundamental research being done with it.
+There was an entire special issue of Science on how scientists solved the structure of the nuclear pore complex.
+This group of membrane-spanning proteins in the nucleus of eukaryotic cells is one of the biggest proteins in the body.
+Several groups solved it at the same time from the cryo-EM [cryogenic electron microscopy] data—but they all needed AlphaFold predictions to augment those data in some places.
+So a combination of experimental structural data with AlphaFold turns out to be a boon to structural biologists, which we weren’t necessarily predicting.

 And then in practical terms, almost every pharma company we’ve talked to is using AlphaFold.
-We’ll probably never know what the full impacts are because obviously, they keep that proprietary.
-But I like to think we’ve helped accelerate real cures to diseases and drug development maybe by a few years.
+We’ll probably never know what the full impacts are because obviously they keep that proprietary.
+But I like to think we’ve helped accelerate drug development and cures for diseases by a few years.

 There’s been a lot of hype around AI and everything it can do, especially for science and medicine.
 But AlphaFold seems to have a clear benefit.